Launch Spotlight: SES-22 – SpaceX set to launch new communications satellite to orbit

-SpaceX is set to launch a Falcon 9 from SLC-40 at Cape Canaveral Space Force Station in Florida on June 29, 2022, no earlier than 5:03 PM EDT.
+SpaceX is set to launch a Falcon 9 from SLC-40 at Cape Canaveral Space Force Station in Florida on June 29, 2022, at 5:04 p.m.
+EDT.
 This launch will carry the SES-22 communications satellite to a Geostationary Transfer Orbit.

 Launch Overview